psychopy/psychopy/docs/source/hardware/egiNetStation.rst

 Sending triggers via EGI NetStation
 =================================================

 Communicating via EGI NetStation is very similar to communicating via a serial port, in that you'll need to add some code components into your experiment.

-You'll also need to install the EGI NetStation Python library if you don't already have it installed.
+The egi-pynetstation package allows communication using an NTP protocol.
+It is important to first verify your hardware setup.
+The code is compatible with EGI (also known as Philips EGI and most recently MagStimEGI) amplifiers 300 and 400 series.
+If you are using a 300-series amplifier you must be using macOS 10.12, where EGI has configured its own NTP server; 400 series amplifiers serve as their own NTP server so are able to work with newer macOS versions (10.14.x as of April 2023).

 Step one: Install EGI NetStation Python Library
 -------------------------------------------------------------